-ISM 3153 Business Process Analysis (DS) (3).
+ISM 3153 Business Process Analysis (IS) (3).
 Introduction to principles and methods of business process management.
 Emphasis on role of process models to understand and analyze operations and to drive design of Information Technology solutions.
-Prerequisites: A grade of "C" or higher in CGS 3300 or equivalent, 60 credit hours earned.
+Prerequisite: (a) 45 credit hours earned; and (b) Business Students or Project Management Minors only.

-ISM 3230 Business Application Development (3).
+ISM 3230 Business Application Development (IS) (3).
 Design, implement, test, debug, and document business applications using a business programming language.
 Compelling exercises illustrate how applications implement business processes.
+Prerequisites: 45 credit hours earned; Business students only.

-ISM 3949 Cooperative Education in Management Information Systems I (DS) (1-3).
+ISM 3949 Information Systems Internship I (IS) (1-3).
 A program enabling MIS majors to work in jobs significantly related to their major area and career goals.
 Placement must be approved by instructor.
-Prerequisites: A grade of "C" or higher in CGS 3300 or equivalent, 60 credit hours earned.
+Prerequisites: CGS 3300 or ISM 3011 or ACG 4401 or equivalents with a grade of "C" or higher.

-ISM 4053 Interface Design for Business Applications (3).
-Draws on fundamental concepts of human perception and cognition in order to develop effective humancomputer interfaces.
+ISM 4053 Interface Design for Business Applications (IS) (3).
+Draws on fundamental concepts of human perception and cognition in order to develop effective human-computer interfaces.
 Examines a variety of interfaces, including for web and mobile applications.
 Prerequisite: ISM 3230.

-ISM 4054 Web Application Development (DS) (3).
-Designed to mesh current thinking relative to the development and effective use of web sites in organizations.
-Topics include the understanding or major web related hardware and software available, and how to manage and use them in organizations.
-During the course, students will create a commercial web site for a desired known corporation.
-Prerequisites: A grade of "C" or higher in CGS 3300 or equivalent, 60 credit hours earned.
+ISM 4054 Web Application Development (IS) (3).
+Development and effective use of web sites in organizations, drawing on use of major commercially available Web-related hardware and software tools..
+Prerequisites: A grade of "C" or higher in ISM 3230 or equivalent.

-ISM 4113 Systems Analysis and Design (DS) (3).
+ISM 4113 Systems Analysis and Design (IS) (3).
 Topics include: information systems concepts; the structure, design, and development of the data base; and techniques and procedures used in the analysis and design of systems projects.
+Prerequisites: 45 credit hours earned; Business students or Project Management Minors only.

-Prerequisites: A grade of "C" or higher in CGS 3300 or equivalent, 60 credit hours earned.
-ISM 4151 Managing the IS Function and Technology Innovation (DS) (3).
+ISM 4151 Managing Digital Services and Innovation (3).
 Investigates advanced practices for managing the IS function.
 Exposes students to the development of a business case and prototype of a new information technology innovation.
-Prerequisite: CGS 3300.
-Corequisites: ISM 3153, ISM 3230, ISM 4113, ISM 4210, ISM 4220, ISM 4400, ISM 4323, MAN 4583 with a grade of "C" or higher, 90 credit hours earned.
+Prerequisites: (a) CGS3300 or ISM3011 or ACG4401 with a grade of "C" or higher; and (b) ISM3230 or ISM4400, with a grade of "C" or higher.
+Corequisites: 90 credits earned; and (b) ISM4210 (c) MAN4583; and (d) (ISM3153 or ISM4211) and (e) (ISM4113 or ISM4402); and (f) (ISM4220 or ISM4420) - all with a grade of 'C' or higher.

-ISM 4154 Business Application Integration (3).
+ISM 4154 Business Application Integration (IS) (3).
 Explores enterprise-wide business application integration for strategic alignment of an organization's information systems.
 Topics include management planning and integration design.
 Prerequisites: ISM 3230; ISM 3153.

-ISM 4210 Data Base Applications (DS) (3).
-Application of the data base technology and concepts to organization problems.
-Includes DBMS components; hierarchic, network and relational approaches to DBMS design.
-Hands on experience with a DBMS.
-Prerequisites: A grade of "C" or higher in CGS 3300 or equivalent, 60 credit hours earned.
+ISM 4210 Database Applications (3).
+Application of the database technology and concepts to organization problems.
+Includes database management system (DBMS components; hierarchic, network and relational approaches to DBMS design.
+Prerequisites: 45 credit hours earned; Business students only.